kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 connections that only convey background priority responses such as software update images.
 Doing so improves responsiveness of other connections at the cost of delaying the delivery of updates.

+Also, a client MAY use the priority values for making local scheduling choices for the requests it initiates.

 # Considerations